-Police have very little flexibility in cases involving domestic disturbances.
+The police have very little flexibility in cases involving domestic disturbances.
 If they are called to the scene of an incident, they will arrest one of the parties in the dispute.
-It may be possible for our firm to obtain an affidavit of non-prosecution, or it may be necessary to aggressively defend the charge at trial.
+It may be possible for our firm to obtain an affidavit of nonprosecution, or it may be necessary to aggressively defend the charge at trial.

 Our Brazoria County domestic violence lawyers will explain your options so that you can make the decision that is right for you.
 We work diligently to protect your rights and pursue the best outcome possible.

-In Texas, domestic violence charges range in severity, from physical contact, like pushing, kicking, and hitting, to non-physical interactions, like threatening and intimidating.
+In Texas, domestic violence charges range in severity from physical contact, like pushing, kicking and hitting, to nonphysical interactions, like threatening and intimidating.
 Criminal domestic violence charges carry life-altering consequences.
-Even if it’s your first offense, being accused of domestic violence can mean loss of freedom and serious penalties and fines.
+Even if it’s your first offense, being accused of domestic violence can mean loss of freedom, serious penalties and fines.

-Domestic violence charges vary based on reviewed evidence; for example, domestic assault can be charged as a:
+Domestic violence charges vary based on the reviewed evidence.
+For example, domestic assault can be charged as follows:

 A domestic violence conviction can have life-altering consequences, like:

 - Loss of Texas hunting and fishing rights

 - Inability to serve as care workers or city/county/state employees

 - Loss of employment opportunities in positions of trust, like teachers, medical professionals or pilots